bookingactivities/booking-activities/readme.txt

 == Changelog ==

 = 1.5.9 =
+* Tweak - Availability period is now checked on server side and is compatible with the "Display past events" option
+* Tweak - Reschedule calendar has now the same booking constraints as the calendar of the form used for the reservation
+* Tweak - Display a feedback in "cancel" and "change status" booking dialogs when an error occurs
 * Fix - Events of past groups looked bookable even when they were not
 * Fix - Past groups of events couldn't be booked even if it's group category allowed it
 * Fix - Events list didn't appeared in group of events dialog
 * Fix - Fields were inserted below the form editor
 * Fix - Contradictory events size-related CSS classes
+* Fix - Cannot change inactive booking status to active if the event wasn't in its calendar availability period
+* Fix - When "Booked only" option is ON, group of events dialog now display quantity booked instead of available quantity (same as booking page)
+* Fix - Event "out of calendar range" error while trying to reschedule

 = 1.5.8 - 2018/09/28 =
 * Fix - Hidden fields were shown after hitting "Make a new booking" button